theunicornguild/can-you-remember/02_setup_guide/01_yarn.md

 **How to run my project?**

-To run your project and see the changes you make live in your browser run the following wommand form inside your project directory:
+To run your project and see the changes you make live in your browser run the following command form inside your project directory:

 ```shell
 yarn start